skaspy/skaspy/README.md

-- 👋 Hi, I’m Sabine.
+- 👋 Hi, Sabine here.
-- 😀 she/her
+- 👣 she/her
 - 👀 I’m interested in Java and Android development.
-- 🌱 I’m currently learning VueJS.
+- 🌱 I’m currently learning VueJS and Laravel.
-- 👭 I’m looking to collaborate on IT edu projects.
+- 🤝 I’m looking to collaborate on IT edu projects.
+I have history in teaching Computer Science and English.
 - 📫 How to reach me: bee.coding@gmx.de